26 useful and fun Gift Ideas for Travel Photographers

 24. Extra Batteries and a Charger

-Ask any photographer, they will always tell you they can never have too many spare batteries.
+Ask any photographer, they will tell you they can never have too many spare batteries.
 These batteries fit the Fujifilm camera.
-You can buy the name brand batteries which are more expensive but last longer.
-I personally like that this is a two pack and has a dual charger which is super handy.
+There are cheaper options by other brands (Wasabi) but the brand name batteries last longer and are not prone to swelling.

 25. Cleaning Kit